Signs point to revival in international use of China's yuan

 Yuan deposits in Hong Kong, the biggest offshore yuan hub, rose to 559.2 billion yuan in November, their highest since November 2016, while cross-border yuan trade settlement hit a 17-month high, Hong Kong Monetary Authority data shows.

-Nathan Chow, an analyst at DBS in Hong Kong, said many Belt and Road projects are expected to “step up pace, which will benefit the yuan’s internationalization.”
+Nathan Chow, an analyst at DBS in Hong Kong, said many Belt and Road projects are expected to “step up pace, which will benefit the yuan’s internationalisation.”

 The central bank also introduced measures this month to encourage companies to increase their use of yuan for settling cross-border trade deals and support foreigners’ use of the currency for direct investments in China.